synheart-ai/synheart-emotion-dart/README.md

     timestamp: DateTime.now().toUtc(),
   );

-  // Get emotion results
-  final emotions = await emotionEngine.consumeReady();
+  // Get emotion results (synchronous - no await needed) final emotions = emotionEngine.consumeReady();
   for (final emotion in emotions) {
     // Use emotion data in your app updateUI(emotion);